mendix/docs/developerportal/general/twofactor-authenticator.md

 See [How to Set up your Two-Factor Authentication with Google](/howtogeneral/support/how-to-set-up-two-factor-authentication-with-google-authenticator).

 If you chage your device or your phone number, you must contact [Mendix Support](https;//support.mendix.com) to disable the Authenticator on your **Mendix Account**.
-By triggering any action that requires two-factor authentication on your production environment after it's been disabled, you can set it up again.
+You can re-activate Two-Factor Authentication by triggering any action that requires two-factor authentication on your production environment.

 ## 5 Technical Contact

 Team members with **App Team - Deploy Permissions** are authorized to have **node permissions**.
-The Technical Contact can grand those members different permissions that can differ per environment.
+The Technical Contact can grant those members different permissions that can differ per environment.

-For example, unexperienced team members are only allowed on the **acceptance environment** and will not be able to perform operations on the **production environment**.
+For example, you might want to limit external developers to only access the acceptance environment.... (instead of unexperienced)

 For more information, see [Security - Node Permissions](/developerportal/settings/node-permissions).